Hukex/Hukex/README.md

 # Hi there 👋
 ### My name is Fernando, I'm a web developer and here are some of my projects.
-Right now i'm interesting mobile apps and AI.
+Right now i'm interesting on mobile apps and AI.

 <p align="center">
 <img src="https://github.com/Hukex/Hukex/blob/master/x.gif" width="50%"/>